 “The most important thing to remember about assumptions is that they are just that—assumptions, not facts.”Cognitive Behavioral Therapy for Borderline Personality Disorder; Marsha M. Linehan, Ph.D, 1993

-This feature by Vibh Forsythe Cox, PhD is our fourth and final part in this series of blogs about DBT assumptions.
+This feature by Vibh Forsythe Cox, PhD is the fourth and final part in this series of blogs about DBT assumptions.
 In DBT, in order to organize our behavior towards our clients, we adhere to certain assumptions.
 Through the first three parts of this blog series, we examined the assumptions that “Patients are doing the best they can,” that “Patients want to improve,” that “Patients need to do better, try harder, and be more motivated to change,” that “Patients may not have caused all of their own problems, but they have to solve them anyway,” that “the lives of suicidal, borderline individuals are unbearable as they are currently being lived,” and that “patients must learn new behaviors in all relevant contexts.”

 In this four-part blog series, I am examining eight assumptions of DBT.
-As a Training and Development Specialist for Behavioral Tech, I often work with people who are just learning about DBT.
+As a Training and Development Specialist for Behavioral Tech Institute, I often work with people who are just learning about DBT.
 For those new to DBT, one of the fundamental aspects to understand is how our core DBT assumptions affect how we treat our clients.